 Trends: Federal law does not have a paid sick leave law - however, there is a push for the federal government to enact such a law.
 Connecticut and certain municipalities (for example, the District of Columbia, San Francisco, Philadelphia and Seattle) are required to provide eligible employee with paid sick leave - though the requirements for leave vary from municipality to municipality.
 Many states are considering following this trend.

 The EEOC is targeting employers that have a policy which calls for the automatic termination of an employee after the employee has been absent for a certain period of time.
 The EEOC believes that such policies do not properly meet the employer's obligation to engage in the Americans with Disabilities Act's (ADA's) interactive process to determine if a reasonable accommodation is necessary.
 Employers must conduct an individualized case-by-case analysis of the employee's situation and the employer's obligation to reasonably accommodate.

-In-depth review of the spectrum of Indiana employment law requirements HR must follow in respect to other leaves.
+In-depth review of the spectrum of Hawaii employment law requirements HR must follow with respect to other leaves.

-In-depth review of the spectrum of Kansas employment law requirements HR must follow with respect to various leaves.
+In-depth review of the spectrum of Illinois employment law requirements HR must follow with respect to other leaves.

 HR guidance on various intersecting federal and state laws addressing employee leaves of absences.